sjgray/cbmSD/passthru/readme.txt

 You will need a simple cassette port power plug or you can power it with a standard 5V adapter with barrel jack.

-There are two versions of the board:
+There are three versions available:

-1) With IEEE PET-Edge connector (like on most PET/CBM).
+1) "E2E" - Edge-2-Edge.
+Edge connector output.
 Horizontal or Vertical mount options.

-2) With IEEE (Centronics 24-pin) connector as used on devices.
+2) "E2C" - Edge-2-Centronics.
+Centronics female connector as used on devices.
+3) "C2E" - Centronics-2-Edge.
+For SK machines.

 Features
 --------